francesco-carlesso/Exploring-SqueezeBERT/README.md

 - Accuracy trade-off is minimal, especially for easier tasks (NER).
 - Efficient design makes it suitable for **mobile and real-time applications**.
 - MLM task is hardest; contextual understanding affects SqueezeBERT’s performance slightly more than BERT-base.
-- Improvements in libraries over time reduce the previously reported 4× speedup; still, inference is significantly faster.
+- Improvements in libraries over time reduce the previously reported 4× speedup.

 ---